delaneyj/datastar/code/go/site/static/md/reference/plugins_attributes.md

 <div data-persist></div>
 ```

-Persists store values in Local Storage.
+Persists signals values in Local Storage.
 This is useful for storing values between page loads.

 ```html
 <div data-persist="'foo bar'"></div>
 ```

-If one or more values are provided, only those store values will be persisted.
+If one or more values are provided, only those signals values will be persisted.

 #### Modifiers

-- `.session` - Persists store values in Session Storage
+- `.session` - Persists signals values in Session Storage
-- `.remote` - Persists only remotely viewable store values
+- `.remote` - Persists only remotely viewable signals values

 ```html
 <div data-persist-foo.session></div>